 I joined the Law School in 2014 as a Chancellor’s Fellow having worked at the University of Dundee since 2010.
 I hold a PhD and master’s degree in law from the University of Leeds.
 I have taught across a wide range of subjects, with a particular focus on the English Law of Equity and Trusts, English Criminal Law and Counter-Terrorism Law.

 My research examines counter-terrorist law and policy, particularly in relation to counter-terrorist policing and protective security.
 I also look at policing more generally.
 Core themes across my research are accountability, human rights and risk, especially the impact of ‘all-risks’ policies.
 My work combines black letter analysis with empirical research to determine how the law actually functions.
 I was a contributing co-editor for The Routledge Handbook of Law and Terrorism (Routledge 2015).
 I am currently working on a monograph, Protective Security Against Terrorism: All-risks Policing of Political Violence, to be published by Cambridge University Press.
-I am co-investigator on a series of workshops, The Principles of Accountable Policing, funded by the Scottish Universities Insight Institute.
+I am a member of the Independent Advisory Group on the Use of Biometric Data in Scotland.